How to Homestead – A Guide for Beginners

 When you work with the seasons, you become more aware of the changes and the pulse of natural rhythms.
 This applies to gardening, raising animals or using solar energy.

-It's a beautiful thing to step out into the morning sun and listen to the birds singing and wander over to your garden to enjoy some fresh picked berries, still wet with morning dew.
+It’s a beautiful thing to step out into the morning sun and listen to the birds singing.
+There’s nothing like wandering over to your garden to enjoy some fresh picked berries, still wet with morning dew.

 Homesteading also helps fight Couch Potato Syndrome and Cell Phone Neck.
 Keeping busy with projects around the homestead keeps you active and breaks up screen time – without an expensive gym membership.

-Homesteading builds a sense of community as you get to know those with related interests, like beekeeping or gardening clubs.
-It's also a great way to get to know your neighbors and start bartering goods and services.
+Homesteading builds community as you get to know those with related interests, like beekeeping or gardening clubs.
+It’s also a great way to get to know your neighbors and start bartering goods and services.

-If you'd like more ideas on how to homestead, sign up for the newsletter and get a free copy of “7 Steps to Become More Self-Reliant”.
+If you’d like more ideas on how to homestead, sign up for the newsletter.
+Your subscription includes a free copy of “7 Steps to Become More Self-Reliant”.
 You can also check out my favorite homesteading books right here.

 Get Homesteading 101 FREE